effiemanyos/ms2-produck/README.md

 - Expand networking opportunities
 - Connect with industry experts & leaders
 - Become thought leaders in Ireland & UK
-- Promote their core services
+- Promote Produck's core services
 - Develop a professional online presence
 - Increase collaborations & partnerships
-- Make their knowledge & experience profitable
+- Make team's knowledge & experience profitable
-- Reduce the tech gap in Ireland (lack of professionals)
+- Reduce the tech gap in Ireland (lack of tech professionals)
 - Reduce the gender gap in the tech industry (lack of women in tech)
-- Support the Irish economy by helping boost great product building
+- Support the Irish economy by helping boost great building and innovation

-Key Services:
+### **User Stories**

+**Key Produck's Features:**
+- ToBuyList App
 - ToReadList App
-- ToBuyList App
+- BookNotes App
 - ToRateList App
-- MyBookNotes App
 - Bookmarks App

-### **User Stories**

 **Target Audience:**
 - As an **Entrepreneur/Solopreneur**, I want to **register** to Effie's **online workshop** so that I can boost my business' monthly sales.